 The joint venture receives money for the students’ tuition in advance.
 A Sovereign-to-Sovereign advance payment bond promises that, should the joint venture fail to deliver those services and be unable to return the money, the NZEC will pay the money back.
 An underwriting such as this was an essential prerequisite to securing a contract.
 The bond is due to expire in four years.

 NZEC’s head of business origination Peter Rowe says bank performance bonds usually favour “bricks and mortar” enterprises where there is an asset the bank can claim as security.
 But NZEC performance bonds offer an option for the services industry, where tangible assets are less common.

 Rowe says the Government sees substantial value in supporting service industries, such as education and consulting, to achieve success offshore.

 International success creates value for New Zealand in a number of ways.
 For example, Wintec’s international collaboration upskills the New Zealanders working on the venture, provides opportunities for organisations to learn from foreign business partners, and builds wealth in New Zealand education.

-But Holloway says Wintec, as a Crown Entity, was already working hard to ensure the deal satisfied central government requirements and complied with The Education Act, so applying for the NZECO bond involved little additional work.
+But Holloway says Wintec, as a Crown Entity, was already working hard to ensure the deal satisfied central government requirements and complied with The Education Act, so applying for the NZEC bond involved little additional work.

 "I know we could have gone to our banker.
 But as we were already undertaking the highest level of due diligence to satisfy our Council, and the Act, this bond was more attractive to us because it brought the four corners of government together", he said.
-"We knew we had the full and serious backing of our Government behind us once we had Treasury (in the form of support from NZECO) offering a Sovereign-to-Sovereign bond.”
+"We knew we had the full and serious backing of our Government behind us once we had Treasury (in the form of support from NZEC) offering a Sovereign-to-Sovereign bond.”